Skrybit/bitcoin-core-large-tx/README.md

 **Important**: We do not accept translation changes as GitHub pull requests because the next pull from Transifex would automatically overwrite them again.

-# To build the custom
+# To build the custom bitcoin core

 1. ** Setting Up Your Development Environment **